Controversial Drexel professor resigns

 The last 12 months have seen one controversy after another over the tweets of George Ciccariello-Maher, an associate professor of politics and global studies at Drexel University.
 In a series of incidents, he has made statements that led to calls for his dismissal.
 In several instances, the university has criticized him.
 Ciccariello-Maher and his supporters have said that his comments have been distorted and that his academic freedom has been attacked.

-The controversy over the professor started last Christmas Eve, when Ciccariello-Maher tweeted: "All I want for Christmas is white genocide."
+The controversy over the professor started Dec.
+24, 2016, when Ciccariello-Maher tweeted, "All I want for Christmas is white genocide."
 The tweet went viral, with many conservative websites calling for Drexel to fire Ciccariello-Maher.
 Drexel condemned the tweet but didn't fire him.

 Ciccariello-Maher and his supporters said that the irony and purpose of his tweet were lost on many.
 Ciccariello-Maher argues that white genocide doesn't exist, and is a false image used by the far right to scare white people.
 So he says he was making a point, not calling for anyone to be hurt.